16,272 grads of the Ultimate Military Credit Cards Course already know why

 In this post:

-Pilot Bonus 2023 Update
+Pilot Bonus 2025 Update

 Air Force Pilot Bonus Podcast

 The Air Force pilot bonus is authorized annually by Congress each fiscal year to retain highly-trained, experienced pilots and other rated officers.
+While this article mostly focuses on pilots, there are also bonuses available for Combat Systems Operators (CSOs), RPA pilots, and Air Battle Managers (ABMs).

-How much is the FY22 pilot bonus?
+How much is the FY25 pilot bonus?

 My Story of Taking the Air Force Pilot Bonus